Course Title: Strategic Project Delivery

 Overview of Learning Resources

-The courses will be undertaken using reading resources identified for the course that are all available electronically from the library or from the required text book.
+- The courses will be undertaken using reading resources identified for the course that are all available electronically from Blackboard, or from the library.

 Overview of Assessment